Steering Committee

 Business Unit

-Bringing medical innovations from the lab to the patient is at the heart of the CRIG initiative.
-Setting up strategic relations with industry and other partners is key to success.
-Experienced business development managers support CRIG researchers in setting up and managing collaborative innovation projects in the fields of biomarker discovery, drug delivery, clinical research, biobanking, big data, medical devices, imaging, chemical biology, cell & tissue therapy, and protein technologies.
+Experienced business development managers support CRIG researchers in setting up and managing collaborative innovation projects in the fields of biomarker discovery, omics, cell & tissue therapy, drug discovery & delivery, clinical research, chemical biology & technology, biobanking, medical devices, imaging and more.
 This team assists in IPRs management, business development, R&D partnering, licensing & venturing, and strategic research funding.
-The CRIG Business Unit operates in a multi-disciplinary and cross-organizational approach in close collaboration with the HoWest, the TTO offices of Ghent University, and the Health Innovation and Research Institute of UZ Gent (HIRUZ).
+The CRIG Business Unit operates in a multi-disciplinary and cross-organizational approach in close collaboration with the TechTransfer Office of Ghent University, the Health Innovation and Research Institute of UZ Gent (HIRUZ), and the HoWest.
+The committee also advises the CRIG Steering Committee concerning valorization strategies in the strategic plan.

-• dr. Daisy Flamez – UGent, IOF consortium ‘Biomarked’, focus on biomarkers, diagnostics and omics
+- dr. Daisy Flamez – UGent, IOF consortium ‘Biomarked’, focus on biomarkers, diagnostics and omics

-• HIRUZ (Health & Innovation Research Institute UZ Gent)
+- HIRUZ (Health & Innovation Research Institute UZ Gent)

-• Paco Hulpiau - Research coordinator for bioinformatics at HoWest (Hogeschool West-Vlaanderen, university of applied sciences)
+- Paco Hulpiau - Research coordinator for bioinformatics at HoWest (Hogeschool West-Vlaanderen, university of applied sciences)

 For collaborations with VIB, the CRIG business unit is supported by the business and innovation center of the VIB-UGent (dr. Griet Verhaegen).